ZG089/who_is_ZG_DEV/README.md

 #### What is app integrity?

 [At build time, app integrity is computed](./app.config.ts).
 It can be `clean`, `dirty`, and `unknown`.

 This status is to check whether files have been modified or not after the current commit.
-This **will not** check for post-processing done by your host, **nor does this guarantee safety** for visitors of the site.
-It is merely there to **prevent developers forgetting to add files to commits**.
+This exists to **prevent developers forgetting to add files to commits**, or if the source code before building and deploying has been touched by a host (for debugging purposes).

-You can access the [`/dev` route](https://palmdevs.me/dev) to view integrity and other information in console.
+You can view integrity and other information in the console.